Wizadora: Wizadora's companions

-One episode of Wizadora was broadcast on CITV on Saturday, 5 January 2013 (the show's 20th anniversary) as part of a CITV anniversary special.
-This was the first time the show has been broadcast in the UK since it was shown on Living TV in the early 2000s.
-Episodes from the first ITV series are now showing on BritBox as of July 2020.

 Other cast and credits

-Puppeteers Phil Eason, Francis Wright, Michael Bayliss, Sue Dacre, Don Austen, Brian Herring, Neil Sterenberg, Rebecca Nagan, Debbie Cumming, and Sheila Clark worked on the series.
+Puppeteers Philip Eason, Francis Wright, Michael Bayliss, Sue Dacre, Jeremy Stockwell, Barnaby Harrison, Don Austen, Brian Herring, Neil Sterenberg, Rebecca Nagan, Debby Cumming, Marie Phillips, Sheila Clark and Victoria Willing worked on the series.

 The ITV series was made for Meridian Broadcasting by production companies Workhouse and North Pole Productions at The Fountain Studios in New Malden and directed by David Crozier.
 Fifteen episodes of Series 3 were directed by Wendy J. Dyer.
 The theme music was composed by Dave Hutton who was also the Senior Cameraman on the first four series of the show.
 The theme tune for the ITV series was recorded at Gordon Thrussell's studios at Ashford in Kent and the credits show music by 'Hutt and Thrust'.
 This was because the director, David Crozier, did not want the same name for two different credits on the programme (i.e.: Snr Cameraman and Music).
 The other cameramen were Roger Backhouse, and Angus Macmillan and sometimes Steve Leach.
 The vision mixer was Julie Miller.